WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/Blockchains-Timestamps-Unnecessary-In-PoW.md

 Two equally straightforward mitigations exist to address this if we are given the liberty of modifying the protocol as we wish:

 1. Introducing state checkpoints into the chain itself could make it possible for full nodes to skip verification of large sections of historical data when booting up.
-2. A sharded protocol, where each shard uses a "sufficiently different" PoW algorithm, would create an exist for users should the primary blockchain become captured by a cartel providing poor quality-of-service.
+2. A sharded protocol, where each shard uses a "sufficiently different" PoW algorithm, would create an exit for users should the primary blockchain become captured by a cartel providing poor quality-of-service.